scds/text-analysis-2/tuning.md

 ruler.add_patterns(patterns)
 ```

 The "LOWER" attribute of the *Token* object contains the lowercase version of the token.
-You can search for multi-token entities by expanding the list: `"pattern": [{"LOWER": "san"}, {"LOWER": "franciso"}]`.
+You can search for multi-token entities by expanding the list: `"pattern": [{"LOWER": "san"}, {"LOWER": "francisco"}]`.
 You can explore [other *Token* attributes](https://spacy.io/api/token#attributes) in the SpaCy documentation.

 Now that we have our pipeline fully set up, we can create the *Doc* object.
 In the ner.py script, we wrote code to open a text file whose contents we passed to the `doc` variable.
 In fact, SpaCy does not require text to come from a file - you can also assign a string of text to the *Doc* object.